apache/hudi/rfc/rfc-46/rfc-46.md

 interface HoodieRecordMerger {

    /**
     * The kind of merging strategy this recordMerger belongs to.
-An UUID represents merging strategy.
+A UUID represents merging strategy.
     */
    String getMergingStrategy();